tekknolagi/tekknolagi.github.com/_posts/2020-09-15-compiling-a-lisp-5.md

 writable (unused) index in the stack at any given point.

-In compiled functions, the first writable index is `-kWordSize` (`-8`), since the base pointers is already at `0`.
+In compiled functions, the first writable index is `-kWordSize` (`-8`), since the return address is already at `0`.

 ```c
 int Compile_function(Buffer *buf, ASTNode *node) {